Towards quantum advantage via topological data analysis: Possibilities and challenges for implementations

 \section{Possibilities and challenges for implementations}

-As near-term quantum devices are still limited, it is crucial to make sure to use them to their fullest potential when implementing a quantum algorithm.
+As near-term quantum devices are still limited, it is crucial to make sure to use them to their fullest extent when implementing a quantum algorithm.
 Near-term devices are limited in size, gates are error prone, qubits decohere, and their architectures are limited~\cite{preskill:nisq}.
-We are therefore interested in algorithms that are shallow and require few gates (to minimize the effect of decoherence and overall gate errors), which are not too demanding regarding connectivity, while achieving advantages with few qubits and being tolerant to noise (which will inevitably be present in the system regardless of the depth and gate count).
+We are therefore interested in algorithms that require few gates (to minimize the effect of decoherence and gate errors), that are not too demanding regarding architecture, while achieving advantages with few qubits and being tolerant to noise (which will inevitably be present in the system regardless of the depth and gate count).
 The quantum algorithms we consider use Hamiltonian simulation and quantum phase estimation.
 Fortunately, both resource optimization~\cite{bauer:quantum_simulation} and error-mitigation~\cite{temme:error, bonet:error, endo:error, mcardle:error, tom:error} for these routines are important topics for the broadly investigated field of quantum algorithms for quantum chemistry and many-body physics, and any progress achieved for those purposes can be readily applied.
+Moreover, recent work has focused on reducing the depth of the quantum circuit required to implement the algorithm for (approximate) Betti number estimation~\cite{ubaru:qtda}.
 In this section we will focus on the issues of size and noise.
 First, we investigate the required number of qubits and we propose methods on how to reduce this.
-Based on these methods, we provide a brief estimate of the number of qubits required to challenge classical methods.
-Finally, we discuss the robustness of the algorithm to noise in the hardware.
+Based on these methods, we provide an estimate of the number of qubits required to challenge classical methods.
+Finally, we discuss issues regarding robustness of the algorithm to noise in the quantum hardware.